-Turmeric: Long known as a strong anti-inflammatory, there is new found interest in turmeric as a potential preventative measure for dementia/cognitive decline.
+Long known as a strong anti-inflammatory, there is a newfound interest in turmeric as a potential preventative measure for dementia and cognitive decline.
 Part of this interest stems from a 1998 study demonstrating a lower incidence of Alzheimer’s disease in India, where turmeric is a staple of their diet.
-A more recent study showed a higher incidence of dementia that previously reported, but still slightly lower than Western countries (including the United States).
+A more recent study showed a higher incidence of dementia than previously reported, but still slightly lower than Western countries including the United States.

-Mediterranean, DASH and MIND Diet: The Mediterranean diet focuses on fruits, vegetables, legumes, olive oil, fish, etc. The DASH diet was created to lower blood pressure.
-The MIND diet was developed as a hybrid of the two, specifically aimed at lowering risk of dementia.
-A recent study found that adherence to any of the 3 diets may reduce risk for dementia.
+The Mediterranean diet, DASH (Dietary Approaches to Stop Hypertension) diet, and MIND diet (Mediterranean-DASH Intervention for Neurodegenerative Delay) have all been linked to lower rates of dementia and better cognitive performance.
+The Mediterranean diet focuses on fruits, vegetables, legumes, olive oil, and fish.
+The DASH diet was created to lower blood pressure., and the MIND diet was developed as a hybrid of the two, specifically aimed at lowering the risk of dementia.
+A recent study found that adherence to any of the 3 diets may reduce the risk of dementia.
 Furthermore, individuals may even see benefits from moderate adherence to the MIND diet.

 A neuropsychological evaluation provides detailed information about your current cognitive abilities in the context of your own history and reported symptoms as compared to others with a similar background.
 Neuropsychologists are uniquely trained to assess cognitive and behavioral functioning and can help you and your loved ones understand the impact your symptoms may be having on your lives.